-We judge there to be moderate certainty of an incremental to substantial net benefit for Entresto compared to standard of care with ACE inhibitor treatment in patients with CHF.
+We judge there to be moderate certainty of an incremental to substantial net benefit for Entresto compared to standard of care with ACE inhibitor treatment in patients with Class II-IV CHF and reduced ejection fraction.
 There is moderate certainty because the PARADIGM-HF trial was a large, good quality study in which Entresto produced significant reductions in cardiovascular and all-cause mortality as well as in heart failure specific hospitalization and ED visits in comparison to an agent that itself has demonstrated clinical benefits in these domains.
 Some uncertainties remain, however, including the relative contribution of sacubitril versus valsartan to these results, the expected tolerability of Entresto, its clinical performance in real-world practice, and its potential for harm in certain patient subgroups.

-Given the entire body of evidence, our rating of comparative clinical effectiveness in the ICER Integrated Evidence Rating framework is B+.
+Given the entire body of evidence, our rating of comparative clinical effectiveness in the ICER Integrated Evidence Rating framework is B+ ("Incremental or better").